namanbansal102/Push_Agent/README.md

 ### Scheduling
 ```
-"Send 50 PC to 0xABC...123 after 5 minutes"
+"Send 50 STT to 0xABC...123 after 5 minutes"
-"Schedule 10 PC to alice.eth on December 25 at 9am"
+"Schedule 10 STT to alice.eth on December 25 at 9am"
-"Pay my 100 employees 5 PC each on 1st of next month"
+"Pay my 100 employees 5 STT each on 1st of next month"
-"Send 1 PC birthday bonus to john.eth on March 10"
+"Send 1 STT birthday bonus to john.eth on March 10"
 ```

 ### Token Operations
 ```
 "Create a memecoin called MoonDoge with symbol MDOGE"
 "Deploy an ERC20 token named StarToken"
-"What's my PC balance?"
+"What's my STT balance?"
 ```

 ### Blockchain Queries
 ```
-"Show me the latest blocks on Push Chain"
+"Show me the latest blocks on Somnia"
 "Get transactions for address 0xDEF...456"
 "What are the top token holders of token 0xGHI...789?"
 "Show market chart for last 30 days"